Personal Loans

 Before committing to an installment loan, it is essential to understand both the advantages and disadvantages.

-• Predictable Repayment Schedule: Many installment loans feature a fixed interest rate, ensuring that your monthly payments and the total amount due over the loan’s duration are predetermined.
-This predictability simplifies debt management compared to revolving debt, where payment amounts can fluctuate.
+• Predictable repayment schedule: Many installment loans feature a fixed interest rate, ensuring that your monthly payments and the total amount due over the loan’s duration are predetermined.
+This predictability simplifies debt management compared to revolving debt, where payment amounts can fluctuate

-• Commitment to a Set Term: While the fixed repayment schedule aids in budgeting, it also means you are committed to regular payments over several years.
+• Commitment to a set term: While the fixed repayment schedule aids in budgeting, it also means you are committed to regular payments over several years.
 Any changes in your financial situation will not alter your obligation to repay the loan.
 Missing payments can adversely affect your credit score.

-• Lack of Flexibility: Unlike revolving credit, installment loans do not offer flexibility in terms of borrowing additional funds once the loan is approved.
+• Lack of flexibility: Unlike revolving credit, installment loans do not offer flexibility in terms of borrowing additional funds once the loan is approved.
 If unexpected expenses arise, you may need to seek additional financing.

-• Potentially High Fees: In addition to loan origination fees, some lenders impose other charges, such as prepayment penalties, if you attempt to repay the loan early.
+• Potentially high fees: In addition to loan origination fees, some lenders impose other charges, such as prepayment penalties, if you attempt to repay the loan early.
 These fees can increase the overall cost of the loan.

-BHG Financial offers highly specialized financing up to $200,0001 for personal loans, which you can use to reach your personal and professional objectives.
-With repayment terms of up to 10 years1,2, you can use our installment loans to consolidate debt, complete a home renovation, and more.
+BHG Financial offers highly specialized financing up to $250,0001 for personal loans, which you can use to reach your personal and professional objectives.
+With repayment terms of up to 10 years,1,2 you can use our installment loans to consolidate debt, complete a home renovation, and more.
 Our dedicated, U.S.-based concierge service is available around your schedule, meaning you can rely on our team to serve your needs every step of the way.

-Installment Financing FAQs
+Installment financing FAQs

 Do installment loans hurt your credit?